some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 To counter this, I recommend setting the maximum MTU size explicitly in your cluster (and pod, for that matter).
 I'd love to show you a simple code snippet of how to do this with the correct sizing, but there's about a million variables based on what else is in your network and what CI tool you're using.

-:information_source: Specific to GitHub Actions in Kubernetes, [actions-runner-controller](https://github.com/actions-runner-controller/actions-runner-controller) has some guidance on setting the MTU size explicitly [here](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/TROUBLESHOOTING.md#outgoing-network-action-hangs-indefinitely).
+> Specific to GitHub Actions in Kubernetes, [actions-runner-controller](https://github.com/actions/actions-runner-controller) has some guidance on setting the MTU size explicitly [here](https://github.com/actions/actions-runner-controller/blob/master/TROUBLESHOOTING.md#outgoing-network-action-hangs-indefinitely).
-{: .notice--info}
+{: .prompt-info}

 ![slide-11](/assets/graphics/2022-11-21-cloud-native/slide-11.jpg)